 Arnarstapi is a village in Snaefellsnes Peninsula, that travellers stop at for its interesting cliffs plunging into the blue ocean.
 There is a circular stone arch that is hugely popular for photography.
 We drove to Arnarstapi cliffs at the end of first day of our West Iceland itinerary, just before reaching our hotel in Hellnar.

-Snaefellsjokull Glacier
+Snæfellsjökull Glacier

-When you drive through Snaefellsnes Peninsula in West Iceland, chances are that you would see Snaefellsjokull, a glacier-capped volcano from many different spots.
+When you drive through Snaefellsnes Peninsula in West Iceland, chances are that you would see Snæfellsjökull, a glacier-capped volcano from many different spots.
 This volcano is over 4500 feet tall and is visible from most parts of west Iceland on clear days.
 I remember waking up to a beautiful view of it on Day 2 of our West Iceland itinerary.

 Vatnashellir Lava Cave

 This is one of Iceland’s old lave tubes to be explored and is part of Snaefellsnes National Park.
 Vatnashellir was created during a volcanic eruption.
 It is an 8000-year-old wonder.
 The rocks and the minerals therein can be seen at this Lava Cave.
 We had booked a 45 minute tour with Arctic Adventures on the morning of Day 2 of our West Iceland itinerary, which we quite enjoyed.
+Going down a lava cave can be only done in Iceland in spring or summer.

 Our guide explained to us how the lava cave was formed post the volcanic eruption, about the lava fields at Snaefellsnes Peninsula, the different coloured rock formations within the cave.
 Do note that this tour may be uncomfortable in parts for those who have severe claustrophobia.